ladyMariele/ladyMariele/README.md

 * 🌱 I’m taking my time to learn full-stack web development
 * ✨ I've collaborated with <a href="https://www.vileinstudios.com/venrif/">Venrif</a> and used my frontend skills in building their website
 * ✉️  Let's build together! ✨ contact me at [poliquitmariele@gmail.com](mailto:poliquitmariele@gmail.com) (or in any of my socials linked below)

-### 3 truths 1 lie
-* I forget my friends' birthday
-* I haven't seen the Harry Potter And The Deathly Hallows part 2 movie
-* I haven't tried smoking tabacco cigarettes EVER
-* I got bored one day and decided to do fasting for 24 hours

 ### Skills